Planning and prioritisation

 Like most park management agencies, we have many parks to manage but finite resources.
-We therefore have to decide where our resources are best invested across the State’s park system.
-Park values are the focus for making these decisions.
-Values and management standards are assessed, moderated and set across all parks, providing the context and priorities for more detailed planning and management activities.
+We therefore must decide where our resources are best invested across the State’s park system.
+Key values are the focus for making these decisions.
+Values and management standards are assessed, moderated, and set across all parks, providing the context and priorities for more detailed planning and management activities.

-We use park categories to rank all parks in the state, based on their natural, cultural and presentation values.
+We use park categories to rank all parks in the state, based on their natural, cultural and social values.
 Park categories inform Levels of Service benchmarking across all parks.

 - Very High

-Levels of Service are applied to eight park management elements for each park:
+Levels of Service are applied to nine park management themes for each park: